 And of all the challenges that you could intentionally and consciously run into, dancing seems to be the most agreeable when it comes to overcoming shyness.
 Not only is it terrifyingly addictive and fun, but it is good for the body too.
 I would say it is a pretty elegant way of getting your insecurities to shrink down until they become so minute, you can’t actually see them.
 So they can make way for your confident self because you do have one too.

 This is a story about how a simple hobby can make you self-assured.
-Before you continue down the paragraphs, I’d like to warn you that the process is not going to be easy.
+Before you continue down the paragraphs, I’d like to warn you that the process is not easy.
 Note that I’m not suggesting any fast cures.
-What I’m going to do is talk to you about overcoming shyness through dancing the way I’ve come to experience it over the years.
-So, it’s my experience that I’m going to share with you, telling you how it helped me gain confidence and become the opposite of shy.
+There are no shortcuts to gaining social confidence if you are a shrinking violet.
+What I’m going to do is talk about overcoming shyness through dancing the way I’ve come to experience it over the years.
+So, it’s my experience that I’m going to share with you, telling you how it helped me to build confidence and become the opposite of shy.
 Or how it made me believe that I have the potential to achieve anything, as far as I’m persistent, disciplined and hard-working.
 By and large, dancing has transformed my life in so many ways that I still can’t make sense of what happened.

 For the most part, I’m now a person that likes chitchatting, hugging people, and just being around folks.
 I approach them in a less diffident fashion.
 That wasn’t always the case.
-I used to have only a couple of friends that I could act freely around.
-It’s not like I was socially isolated, but I was very picky and, also, I couldn’t talk to just everyone.
+I used to have only a couple of friends and a few family members that I could act freely around.
+It’s not like I was socially isolated, but I was very picky and, also, I couldn’t talk to just anyone.

 By overcoming shyness, I’ve had the chance to grow my friends circle immensely.
 I’ve come to know people that totally changed my perception of the world around me.
 Not to mention, I learned a host of valuable lessons.
 And I will be thankful for all that for the rest of my life.
-That plus, I’m no longer blank-faced and nervous when I have to communicate with a stranger.
+That plus, I’m no longer blank-faced and nervous when I have to use my communication skills with a stranger or engage in small talk.
 That’s certainly a big plus.